devlooped/moq/CONTRIBUTING.md

 Moq welcomes your contributions! :heart:

-## A quick word about the upcoming next major version of Moq (v5)

-The next major version of Moq is currently in active development (over at the [moq/moq](https://github.com/moq/moq) repository).
-Because of this, we are somewhat hesitant about big API changes in Moq v4.
-The plan for v5 is to have an API very similar to Moq v4 (to make migration easy).
-Therefore, any radical changes in v4 might have to be reproduced in v5, which costs additional time.

-For this reason, the main (but not sole!) focus at this repository (v4) is on bug fixing, improving stability, and performance.
-That being said, small additions stand a good chance of getting in if they seem generally useful.

 ## Asking usage questions

 This repository's focus is on the development of Moq (i.e. fixing bugs and improving features; see above).
 Because the Moq team is rather small, our resources to answer usage questions is very limited.
 You might be better off asking usage questions over at [Stack Overflow](https://stackoverflow.com) as your question will meet with a much larger audience.
 Please observe SO's rules and etiquette, and tag your question with `moq`.